Endare/BB10-EncodingTester/README.md

 ## What is it?

 We recently had an issue with the character encoding of the result of a webservice.
-Since it was rather annoying to debug it in the app itself we quicly wrote a test app, the BB10-EncodingTester.
+Since it was rather annoying to debug it in the app itself we quickly wrote a test app, the BB10-EncodingTester.
 This is it!
 You can select one of the URLs, select the encoding format and admire the output.
 Simple?
 Yes, but very handy to check the result of a webservice with special characters.

+WARNING: it takes a while for bigger pages to allow scrolling.

 ## How do I build it?